jhimysam/sweethearts/README.md

 # sweethearts
-the task of this APP, is to perform a calculation of compatibility from the names of lovers.
+This application performs the calculation of loving compatibility of the lovers, just by putting their names.